Skip to Main Content

 November 20, 2025

 Maslon and the Minnesota chapter of the Association of Corporate Counsel (ACC MN) join forces on Thursday, Nov.
 20, to present their second annual Manufacturing Summit.
 The half-day seminar provides in-house counsel from Minnesota’s manufacturing community with practical tips for minimizing product liability risk and maximizing insurance recovery efforts.
-This year’s program will focus on effective broker/in-house counsel relationships, strategies for defeating failure-to-warn claims amid evolving product warning standards, and best practices for navigating U.S. Consumer Product Safety Commission (CPSC) compliance and recalls.
+This year’s program will focus on managing risk in corporate acquisitions, strategies for defeating failure-to-warn claims amid evolving product warning standards, and best practices for navigating U.S. Consumer Product Safety Commission (CPSC) compliance and recalls.

 To register, go to ACC MN Manufacturing Summit.